Montrose in Susquehanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1812.

 Location.
 41° 50.048′ N, 75° 52.633′ W. Marker is in Montrose, Pennsylvania, in Susquehanna County.
-Marker is at the intersection of Maple Street and Public Avenue, on the right when traveling west on Maple Street.
+It is at the intersection of Maple Street and Public Avenue, on the right when traveling west on Maple Street.
 Touch for map.
 Marker is at or near this postal address: 105 Maple Street, Montrose PA 18801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mary Borthwick (within shouting distance of this marker); Susquehanna County (within shouting distance of this marker); Homestead Bill of 1862 (within shouting distance of this marker); War Memorial (within shouting distance of this marker); War for the Preservation of the Union (within shouting distance of this marker); Civil War Memorial (within shouting distance of this marker); a different marker also named Susquehanna County (about 300 feet away, measured in a direct line); Sylvanus Mulford House (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: Mary Borthwick (within shouting distance of this marker); Susquehanna County (within shouting distance of this marker); Homestead Bill of 1862 (within shouting distance of this marker); War Memorial (within shouting distance of this marker); War for the Preservation of the Union (within shouting distance of this marker); Civil War Memorial (within shouting distance of this marker); a different marker also named Susquehanna County (about 300 feet away, measured in a direct line); Sylvanus Mulford House (about 800 feet away).
 Touch for a list and map of all markers in Montrose.